ameba23/lowtechnetwork/docs/alternative_energy.md

 Batteries which appear sealed can often be opened by forcing open a plastic panel to reveal little lids to the individual cells.

-Old batteries which will no longer hold a charge can be often rejuvinated by pulse charging them to de-sulphate the cells, provided they have not shorted out as a result of a buildup of lead deposits in the bottom of the battery.
+Old lead-acid batteries which will no longer hold a charge can be often rejuvinated by pulse charging them to de-sulphate the cells, provided they have not shorted out as a result of a buildup of lead deposits in the bottom of the battery.